Here is the original account of the first Thanksgiving.

 “We have found the Indians very faithful in their covenant of peace with us; very loving and ready to pleasure us; we often go to them, and they come to us; some of us have been fifty miles by land in the country with them.”

-The pact was to hold for five decades.
+The pact held for five decades.

 In 1970, a Frank James, Wampanoag, was invited to speak at a Thanksgiving ceremony.
 After seeing a copy of his speech beforehand, they would not let him read it.
 Here is the speech he did not give.